le-coderoque/task-management-system/README.md

         - Update the task with the given ID.
 The request body should contain `title` and `description`.
     - `/api/tasks/{id}/` (DELETE)
         - Delete the task with the given ID.

+### advert views counter

+6. Advert List
+    - `/api/adverts/` (GET)
+        - Retrieve a list of all adverts.
+Includes all fields of each advert plus the city name and category name.

+7. Advert Detail
+    - `/api/advert/{advert_pk}/` (GET)
+        - Retrieve details of the advert with the given ID.
+Includes all fields of the advert.
+Accessing this endpoint increases the view count of the advert.

 ## Requirements